Cedar Bluff, Alabama

 Cedar Bluff is a town in Cherokee County, Alabama, United States.
 At the 2020 census, the population was 1,845.
 Unlike the rest of the county, Cedar Bluff is a wet town.
 Cedar Bluff is located on the north shore of Weiss Lake, noted for its crappie fishing.

 History

 A post office called Cedar Bluff has been in operation since 1837.
 Once the county seat from about 1836 to 1844 before being removed to Centre, the city was named for groves of cedar trees above the bluffs of the nearby river.

 The Cornwall Furnace near Cedar Bluff is listed on the National Register of Historic Places.

 Geography

-Cedar Bluff is located northeast of the center of Cherokee County at 34°13'14.182" North, 85°35'45.596" West (34.220606, -85.595999).
+Cedar Bluff is located northeast of the center of Cherokee County.
+The town is bordered on the north, west, and south by Weiss Lake.

 According to the U.S. Census Bureau, the town has a total area of 13.3 sqkm, of which 13.1 km2 is land and 0.2 km2, or 1.15%, is water.
-The town is bordered on the north, west, and south by Weiss Lake.